PoorviDesai/VirtualEye/README.md

   * Make more dynamic features.

-### In the end, I would like to thanks Microsoft Engage'22 team for motivating me to work on this project.
+### In the end, I would like to thank Microsoft Engage'22 team for motivating me to work on this project.